ibexa/documentation-user/docs/content_management/collaborative_editing.md

 - move the draft in the workflow
 - end collaboration session

+Users can also join a collaboration session using the **Join** button:

+- available in new tabs of the **My content** block on the dashboard - *My shared drafts* and *Drafts shared with me*
+- by accessing a content draft in the **Drafts** menu

 Each user can leave collaboration session anytime or rejoin it.

 ### Real-time collaboration

-Real-time collaboration is an advanced option of the Collaborative editing feature that allows, by default, *up to five users* to work together in a single session.
+Real-time collaboration is an advanced option of the Collaborative editing feature.
 It works by syncing changes in real time, so everyone can see updates instantly.

-Users can edit the content or product only if an administrator gives them the necessary permissions.
+Users can edit the content only if an administrator gives them the necessary permissions.
 These permissions must be set before the user is invited to the session, otherwise the **Edit** access option is unavailable (grayed out).

 While editing Rich Text fields, you can see colored tracking tags with user avatar thumbnails that indicate who is currently working on it.